froyomuffin/pokecrystal/wiki.md

         call .DoStep
 ```

-Calling `.shouldrun` and `.shouldwalk` instead of the transition functions directly ensures that we only trigger transitions when the player is actually transiting from walk to run or vice versa.
-For instance, calling `.StartRunning` when the player is already running would cause the sprite to be reloaded via `UpdatePlayerSprite` but that's not the case with `.shouldrun`.
+Calling `.ensurerun` and `.ensurewalk` instead of the transition functions directly ensures that we only trigger transitions when the player is actually transiting from walk to run or vice versa.
+For instance, calling `.StartRunning` when the player is already running would cause the sprite to be reloaded via `UpdatePlayerSprite` but that's not the case with `.ensurerun`.
 Without this intermediate step, noticeable lag is introduced at each step by the continous reloading.

 #### Next, we introduce a function to coordinate everything we've created above: